Interested in hatching your own chicks from eggs? This can be a challenging project, but one that is extremely rewarding.

 - Hands-off incubating.
 Incubating chicks requires constant attention to temperature, humidity, and egg turning.
 A hen will attend to all of these details with precision, and she will not be nonplussed if the power goes out.

 - Happy chicks.
 Newly hatched chicks are extremely calm when safely under the wing of their mother.
-Compare this to the incubator, where the new chick often thrashes around cheeping wildly.
+Compare this to the incubator, where the new chick often thrashes around cheeping wildly in search of companions.
 Even if there is only one chick, it will still be quite content if it has a hen with it.

 - Chick training.
 New chicks have to be taught to eat and drink.
 A good broody hen will teach her chicks these skills herself.